ungarscool1/epitech-LibHashmap/README.md

 ## Introduction

-Hashmap is a associative array, it must contain a key and a value.
+Hashmap is a associative array, it must contain a key and a value

 ## Sample